giry-dev/mangrove-docs/docs/strat-lib/guides/DirectHowTo.md

 Our maker contract is now complete and ready to be [tested](./HowToTest.md) and [deployed](./HowToDeploy.md).

 :::caution Redeeming funds
 We do not provide any method to redeem inbound or outbound tokens from the contract.
-However, MangroveOffer provides an admin only `approve` function, that allows contract's admin to retreive any token, following a call sequence of the form:
+However, `MangroveOffer` provides an admin-only `approve` function, that allows contract's admin to retrieve any token, following a call sequence of the form:
 ```solidity
 makerContract.approve(token, address(this), amount);
 token.transferFrom(address(makerContract), address(this), amount);